 Currently the treated effluent from the industrial wastewater treatment plant is combined with the flows from the sanitary wastewater treatment plant.
 The effluent from the industrial wastewater plant meets pretreatment standards dictated by the sanitary plant.
-This plant is permitted to discharge into Elliot Creek which eventually drains to Wright Putman Lake.
+This plant is permitted to discharge into Elliot Creek which eventually flows into Wright Putman Lake.

-The treated water could be pumped back to be discharged with the sanitary wastewater, but this would increase capital costs and increase maintenance costs for the existing sanitary plant.
-The preferred option would be to discharge through a new outfall located in the vicinity of the new industrial treatment plant.
-A major permit amendment will have to be filed with the TCEQ to include the new outfall in the existing discharge permit.
+As previously described, Alternative 4 includes the relocation of the industrial wastewater treatment plant.
+The treated water could be pumped back to be discharged with the sanitary wastewater.
+An alternate (and more cost effective) option would be to discharge through a new outfall located in the vicinity of the new industrial treatment plant.
+A major permit amendment will have to be filed with the TCEQ to include the proposed outfall into the existing discharge permit.
 The TCEQ will assign permit limits to this new outfall based on the SIC code associated with the industrial facility and the nature of the receiving water body.
 Typically discharge into a perennial water body is the preferred destination since the discharge limits will get the benefit of the mixing and dilution.
-However, based on aerial maps of the area it appears that a perennial stream is some distance away.
+However, based on aerial maps of the area it seems like a perennial stream is some distance away.
 The nearest water body appears to be defined as an intermittent stream with limited flow.
 This will potentially lower the limits assigned in the revised permit.
-Typically discharges into intermittent streams are monitored more strictly because the flows from the plant make up a large portion of the flows in the stream, thereby creating a greater influence on the water quality of the stream.
+Discharges into intermittent streams have to be monitored more strictly because the flow from the plant makes up a large portion of the flows in the stream, thereby having a greater influence on the water quality of the stream.
 Small changes in the discharge could result in biomonitoring failures.
-Careful selection of polymers, coagulants, and other chemicals needs to be considered during the design phase to minimize the risk of toxicity to aquatic life.
+Careful selection of polymers, coagulants, and other chemicals needs to be considered during the design phase to minimize the risk of toxicity aquatic life.

-Advantages Disadvantages • Cross-contamination problems will be solved using a single treatment train Safety issues and code violations will no longer be an issue with a new plant • Large capital investment to construct a new treatment plant Constructing a new treatment plant will require additional space on a Greenfield site • A single treatment train will condense and simplify the treatment process, improve ease of operation and reliability • Building a new treatment plant on a Greenfield site can allow for future expansion • No operational downtime should be necessary, except when the transition to the new plant takes place since the existing plant can be used during construction • RRAD can repurpose the site of the old WWTP and reduce maintenance costs at the sanitary WWTP.
+Cross-contamination problems will be solved using a single treatment train

+- Safety issues and code violations will no longer be an issue with a new plant - A single treatment train will condense and simplify the treatment process, improve ease of operation and reliability - Building a new treatment plant on a Greenfield site can allow for future expansion - No operational downtime should be necessary, except when the transition to the new plant takes place since the existing plant can be used during construction - RRAD can repurpose the site of the old WWTP